 This Ultimate Collapsible Mesh Roller roller holds up to six rolls of 10" Deco mesh at once (or) up to three rolls of 21" Deco mesh with room to spare for ribbon too.
 The Ultimate Collapsible Mesh Roller is fully collapsible for easy storage.
 You can also store it by hanging it on a pegboard.

 The perfect tool for Deco mesh, Ribbons, craft paper, stabilizers, vinyl and much more."

 We have to agree with all of the above!
 We love this mesh holder!
 And it folds up and tucks away to conserve table top space.

-You may want to hang the wreath up to see exactly where you want to place the face.
+Hang the wreath up to see exactly where you want to place the face.

-Bows can be made a number of ways.
-The bows for this wreath were made with the EZ Bowmaker.
+We used the EZ Bowmaker.
 You could also make a free handed bow, use the ProBow or Bowdabra.
-We’re not choosy when it comes to bows))) We use whatever we have on hand…..or just make it free style.
+We're not choosy when it comes to bows))) We use whatever we have on hand.....or just make it free style.

 Clip any frays that need it.

 Browse more tutorials: Tutorials